IAmJonoBo/n00plicate/docs/DOCUMENTATION_PARITY_COMPLETE.md

 ## Overview

-This document records the successful completion of parity and harmonization work across all key documentation files for the Mimic design token pipeline, with comprehensive implementation of collision prevention strategies addressing specific warnings from Specify, Locofy FAQ, and Supernova documentation.
+This document records the successful completion of parity and harmonization work across all key documentation files for the n00plicate design token pipeline, with comprehensive implementation of collision prevention strategies addressing specific warnings from Specify, Locofy FAQ, and Supernova documentation.

 ## Critical Collision Prevention Implementation